 KT Literary Agency

 Next up: more scary mystery fun!
-Daybreak on Raven Island is out NOW...
+Daybreak on Raven Island is out in paperback NOW...

 I'm so excited to share this new, Alcatraz-inspired story with readers.
 It's scary, has a murder mystery, and lots of real history folklore as its inspiration.
 There are even some very Hitchcock-y ravens...
 I hope you'll order Daybreak on Raven Island so you can start reading the book and let me know what you think.